FuelLabs/sway-rfcs/rfcs/0011-references.md

 references work in Sway explicit in documentation aimed at programmers coming from Rust.

-The proposed formulation contains some ambiguity between mutable references and references to mutable data.
-This should not be a major issue in practice as the edge cases that require expressing the difference are rare, but those rare cases should be expressible with `*mut` and `*const` pointers once we eventually introduce the pair of them.

-Abstracting away memory management too much might be a drawback for Sway and its positioning as a smart-contract language, however maintaining access to pointer arithmetic should still allow for atypical usage patterns without compromising the use of safe and zero cost abstractions for most cases.
+Abstracting away memory management too much might be a drawback for Sway and its positioning as a smart-contract language.
+However maintaining access to pointer arithmetic should still allow for atypical usage patterns without compromising the use of safe and zero cost abstractions for most cases.